-The University of Pennsylvania is a private research institution that ranked as one of the best private nursing schools in 2011 by U.S. News & World Report.
+The University of Pennsylvania is a private research institution that ranked as the best nursing school in 2015 by U.S. News & World Report.
 The School of Nursing offers a number of undergraduate and graduate nursing programs, including a BSN and BSN/MSN; a second-degree program leading to a BSN is also available.
 Among the school's 18 different master's degree programs are studies in family, mental or women's health; gerontology; pediatrics and nurse mid-wifery.
 Additional programs include a Ph.D. in Nursing and post-doctoral studies.

 3. University of Washington in Seattle, WA